-- · The requirements for the delivery of projects aligned with this Plan and Council priorities - The core services required to meet the community's evolving needs - The deliverables, measures and expected timeframes for delivery and Charles Smith (Stirling Gardens, Perth)
+- The requirements for the delivery of projects aligned with this Plan and Council priorities - The core services required to meet the community's evolving needs - The deliverables, measures and expected timeframes for delivery

-Other Plans
+Other plans

-There are many other guiding principles (such as the Equity, Diversity and Inclusion Framework) and issue specific action plans that guide how the City operates, as shown in Appendix D.
+There are many other guiding principles (such as the Equity, Diversity and Inclusion Framework) and issue specific action plans that guide how the City operates.
+These are listed as 'informing documents' for each of the eight goals in this Strategic Community Plan.